 How to split cells in Google Sheets: real-life examples

 Let’s check out some practical uses of the SPLIT function in real life.
 For this, we’ll need raw data.
-Coupler.io can help with that, since it’s a tool to pull data from third-party sources, such as Airtable, Xero, Pipedrive and others into Google Sheets.
-Visit the Coupler.io home page to learn more about available integrations.
+Coupler.io can help with that, since it’s a tool to pull data from third-party sources, such as Airtable, Xero, Pipedrive and others into Google Sheets, Excel, or BigQuery.
+Check out all the available Google Sheets integrations.